avinashkumarsinha007/AvinashSinhaPortfolio/README.md

 # Portfolio

-###### It is a small description about me what I do, Where I live and How can you contact me.
+###### It is a small description about and me what I do, What tech stacks I use, Where I live and How you can contact me.
 And feel free to use my template if you want to.

 ## Tech Stacks Used